Marku8/bob/README.md

 ## AWS Architecture Overview

+hi this is Mark Below is a high-level architecture diagram and a description of each component.

 ### Virtual Private Cloud (VPC)
 - **Description**: A logically isolated network within AWS where resources are launched.